sigcsets/sigcse2022/pages/schedule_index.md

 3. The following program does not reflect any recent changes where authors have changed their presentation modes, or submission-related information such as title, author names, and affiliations.
 Such changes will be updated periodically betweeen now and the start of the Technical Symposium.
 4. For each entry, there are day, time, and room assigned.
 The day and time assignments should be correct and final, whereas the room assignment process is still on-going.

-We thank you for your patience with us as we nagivate the complexities associated with the hybrid design of this conference while adjusting to the evolving pandemic situation.
+We thank you for your patience with us as we navigate the complexities associated with the hybrid design of this conference while adjusting to the evolving pandemic situation.
 If you have any questions, please do not hesitate to contact the Program Co-Chairs (Judy, Leen-Kiat, and Brian) at <a href="mailto:program@sigcse2022.org">program@sigcse2022.org</a>.

 {% assign day = "Wednesday" %}